psforever/PSF-LoginServer/README.md

 ![PSForever Login Server banner](https://i.imgur.com/EkbIv5x.png)

+The login server and world server are currently combined for ease of contributing.
+The world and game servers are build to work with PlanetSide version 3.15.84.0.
+Anything older is not guaranteed to work.
 Currently there are no releases of the server.
 You will need to have a development environment set up in order to get it running.

 ## Build Requirements